satmonkey/GMN_meteormap/README.md

 `git clone https://github.com/satmonkey/GMN_meteormap`

-To run the code, create the python virtual environment and install the modules as mentioned in the requirements.txt Then, you can run the app e.g.:
+To run the code, create the python virtual environment (tested on Python 3.10) and install the modules as mentioned in the requirements.txt
+Then, you can run the app e.g.:

 `panel serve map3.py --static-dirs assets=assets --address 0.0.0.0 --port 8080 --allow-websocket-origin="*" --log-level debug`